SimpleAmericanAccent/saa-app-web/README.md

-A place to build custom tools for Simple American Accent.
+A place to build custom tools/software for Simple American Accent.

 May include tools for internal use by Will or other accent coaches e.g. for documenting accent feedback more effectively and efficiently...